Alternative shelter

 Learn more about the Oak Street Village site.

-What will the village provide?
+What does the village provide?

-Will participants with substance use disorders receive support to overcome addiction?
+Do participants with substance use disorders receive support to overcome addiction?

 Why is a shelter site like this necessary?